Tapobrata1621/Ai-Video-Summerizer/README.md

-AI Video Summarizer
+AI Video Summarizer:

 AI Video Summarizer is a smart web-based application that converts long videos into concise and meaningful summaries.
 It helps users quickly understand the key points of any video without watching the entire content.

-🚀 Features
+🚀 Features:
 🎥 Upload long video files
 🧠 Automatic speech-to-text conversion
 ✂️ Generates short and clear summaries